 Gross motor skills involve the larger and stronger muscle groups that are responsible for us being able to hold our head up, sit, crawl, stand, walk, run, jump, hop and skip.
 Your child with ID may be able to do many of these things without difficulty however, if the ID is more severe your child’s ability in this area may be compromised.
 To encourage skill develop and independence try some of the following:

-- Building strength- Carrying different weights and items eg. buckets of water at the beach, helping carry shopping from the car to house, carrying sports equipment and school bags
+- Building strength- carrying different weights and items eg. buckets of water at the beach, helping carry shopping from the car to house, carrying sports equipment and carrying their own school bag

 As your child progresses through primary school you should see motor skill development.
 Handwriting may be an issue but with technology easily accessible in schools this could be a recommended method of recording information.
 The use of and access to technology needs to be explicitly taught so that when at school your child understands that it’s use is for educational purposes not for example, playing games.
 This could be an topic of discussion at your child’s planning meeting.

 The development of gross motor activities such as walking, running, bike riding, swimming, jumping are important for your child’s fitness.
 It also helps your child to engage in activities with others and to understand the rules of games and events.
-Further benefits are the behavioural understanding they will develop, safety in environment, independence and possible future leisure activities that they would like to continue with.
+Further benefits are the behavioural understandings they will develop; safety in environment, independence, social skills and possible future leisure activities that they would like to continue with.

 If your child has an associated learning disability such as Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) this may have a further effect on your child’s motor skill development during primary school years.
 Remember to provide as many opportunities as possible for your child to be involved in motor skill activities as they will need to ‘learn, learn and over learn’ to grasp and maintain these skills.